EErikas/EBA-Analyzer/README.md

 This application is written in Python and is used to download the latest EBA registry and parse data from it.

 Due to the fact that the EBA registry site uses a button that uses JS to generate a link, it cannot be retrieved by scrapping the site using something like `requests` or `beautifulsoup`.
 Therefore `selenium` is used which controls a Chromium browser and can mimic real user interaction.
 To simplify the launch process `Docker` and `Docker Compose` are used to automate the deployment.

 ## Requirements
 Before starting the application, make sure you have Docker and Docker Compose installed.

+The project has not been tested on Apple Sillicon Macs and the Docker container might not work properly.

 ## Launching Application
 Go to the project root directory and enter the following command: